 90 semester hours from a regionally accredited four-year college or university or from other combined sources including credit by examination, military service or non-collegiate training.

-A student who wants to transfer credit from other institutions to UMUC should consider the following options:
+A student who wants to transfer credit from other institutions to the University of Maryland University College should consider the following options:

 Students who live in the Washington, D.C., metropolitan area may attend an information session conducted by a new student advisor or academic advisor.
 For information about the scheduled times for these sessions, students should call 800-888-UMUC (8682)